prateek147/prateek147.github.io/source/_posts/2013-10-26-ios-application-security-part-19-programmatical-usage-of-introspy.markdown

 <b>Conclusion</b>

 <p>In this article, we looked at how we can import the introspy module in our own python scripts and fetch different kinds of information like signatures, tracedCalls etc from a generated database file and present them in whichever way we want.
-This could be used in preparing our own custom reports for the analysis of a particular IOS application.
+This could be used in preparing our own custom reports for the analysis of a particular iOS application.
 This information can also be fed into other python scripts that can be able to perform further tasks like runtime manipulation etc.</p>

 <b>References</b>